MicrosoftDocs/entra-docs/docs/identity/users/groups-create-rule.md

 1. After creating the rule, select **Save**.
 1. Select **Create** on the **New group** page to create the group.

-If the rule you entered isn't valid, an explanation of why the rule couldn't be processed is displayed in an Azure notification in the portal.
+If the rule you entered isn't valid, an explanation of why the rule couldn't be processed is displayed in a notification in the portal.
 Read it carefully to understand how to fix the rule.

 ## To update an existing rule